KnowledgeBoat Logo

 Study the picture and answer the questions that follow:

-Identify the building in the picture and state where it is located.
-Whose official residence is it?
+Who is administering the oath of office and to whom?
 State the qualifications necessary to become the President of India.
 Why is it said that the President of India is only a nominal head?
 The President and the Vice-President, Total History and Civics Solutions ICSE Class 10.

 (b) State the qualifications necessary to become the President of India.